wp-plugins/locations/readme.txt

 Locations is a simple-to-use plugin for adding business Locations with Maps to your WordPress Theme using a shortcode.

+= Easily Display a Map with Your Business Address on Your Contact Page =

 Need to add your business' Location to your website, and looking for an easy way to do so?
 Locations is right for you!
 Locations provides and easy to use interface for adding your businesses locations, including their phone number, fax number, two line address, city, state, zip code, and contact e-mail address.
 Then you can use Locations' simple shortcode to insert your location to any page or post needed on your website.

 Users will see your location information formatted in an easy to use layout.
 We provide links for Directions - which will start from your current location on location-enabled devices - sending an email, or contacting you via phone.
 Locations includes the option to display a Google Map pinpointed on your current location, too!

 Locations includes default CSS that makes your business location information readable and understandable.
 Locations works both on Mobile and Desktop browsers!

+= Manage Multiple Business Locations with Ease! =

 Have multiple business locations?
 Locations allows you to output as many locations, each with their own map, on any page as you want!
 Use one shortcode to list them all, or individual shortcodes to call out specific business locations!
 With Locations, you can update Phone Numbers, E-Mail Addresses, and other contact information from the ease of your WordPress Dashboard - you won't have to track down each Page and Post and make the same edit!

 Most customers on the internet are looking for your businesses location - start using Locations today to give them the information they need!

-= Upgrade To Pro =
-Need a Store Locator?
-Upgrade to Locations Pro and you'll unlock the Store Locator feature.
+= Easily Display A Store Locator with Locations Pro! = Need a Store Locator?
+[Upgrade to Locations Pro](http://goldplugins.com/our-plugins/locations/ "Upgrade to Locations Pro") and you'll unlock the Store Locator feature.

 == Installation ==